saveitforparts/Tailgater-Microwave-Imaging/README.md

 - Surveying an environment or room for microwave radiation
 - Imaging an environment using ambient or reflected microwaves from Ku band source
 - Imaging other wavelengths with a different feedhorn or LNB (not tested)
-- Integration with an RTL_SDR and other antenna elements (not tested)
+- Integration with an SDR and other antenna elements (not tested)

 **Hardware Requirements:**